theUpsider/faculty-bot/README.md

 Here you may speficy other adjustable settings of the bot.
 - adstimeout: the time in milliseconds before an ad in the ads-channel gets deleted
 - CharsForLevel: how many characters in a message should equal to 1 Point of Experience
+- postMealplan: (bool) activates the mealplan posting functionality
+	- mealplan : (url) place to download mealplan i.e. http://www.meal/one.pdf
+    - mealplanpdfpath": (path) local path to save and load mealplan
+    - mealplan-check": (int) minutes between the mealplan update check
+    - mealplandaycheck": (int) weekday on which the check and post occurs (0 - 6) (Sun - Sat)
+	- mealplanhourscheck: (int) time at what the check occurs. i.e. 8 for 8am
+    - mealplansettings": (list) default settings for the converter. change if applicable
+      - density": 400,
+      - quality": 100,
+      - saveFilename": "mensaplan",
+      - savePath": "./",
+      - format": "png",
+      - width": 768,
+      - height": 512
+    }

 ### Other